OpenEvalProject/evals/manuscripts/elife-07467/v2/manuscript.md

 In the two VLRB structures with protein antigens (hen egg lysozyme and anthrax coat protein, BclA), the contact area (∼1500 Å2) is in the same range as reported for Igs (1400–2300 Å2), and utilizes the same non-covalent forces (salt bridges, hydrogen bonds, and van der Waals contacts) in similar proportions to mediate binding, which requires close shape complementarity to the antigen (Velikovsky et al., 2009; Kirchdoerfer et al., 2012; Deng et al., 2013).
 In the VLRB-HEL structure, the relatively small, crescent-shaped VLRB binds to an epitope in the catalytic cleft, whereas larger, dimeric Ig VHVL Abs bind to flatter epitopes away from the catalytic site.
 Interestingly, structures of single-chain camelid VHH and shark IgNAR have revealed that they also favor the catalytic cleft of HEL that is presumably sterically inaccessible to dimeric VHVL Abs (Velikovsky et al., 2009).

-Analysis of hundreds of VLRB sequences has previously revealed a bias towards aromatic amino acids at the variable positions on the concave surface (
+Analysis of hundreds of VLRB sequences has previously revealed a bias towards aromatic amino acids at the variable positions on the concave surface (Velikovsky et al., 2009).
+In these analyses, less than half of the variable position residues contact antigen.
+When only the antigen contacting residue frequency is quantified, the amino acids are biased towards Tyr, Trp, Asn, and Asp residues (Figure 5).
+A similar bias towards these residues in antigen-contacting positions of Ig has also been observed (Mian et al., 1991; Davies and Cohen, 1996; Ramaraj et al., 2012; Robin et al., 2014).
+These similarities may account for the recognition of similar epitopes.
+If so, this may also represent the optimal general solution for producing a single family of receptors capable of recognizing what is essentially an infinite array of antigens with high specificity and affinity.

 ![Figure 5.](https://cdn.elifesciences.org/articles/07467/elife-07467-fig5-v2.jpg)

 **Figure 5.:** (A) Contact residues determined by the crystal structures of VLRBs in complex with their antigens are highlighted in orange.
 RBC36 against H trisaccharide (3E6J); aGPA.23 against TF disaccharide (4K79); VLR4 against BclA (3TWI); and VLRB.2D against HEL (3G39).
 (B) Enrichment or shortfall of each amino acid in the contact residues relative to the total amino acids found in the full VLRB was determined from the ratio of frequency of each amino acid in contact residues vs the frequency in the total VLRB sequence.
 Leucine was excluded from the analysis as it is the major structural amino acid of VLRBs.
 No M, K, or P were found among the contact residues.
-Shortfall was determined by estimating, based on total VLRB frequency, how many amino acids would be there if the amino acid distribution was even throughout the VLRB.DOI: http://dx.doi.org/10.7554/eLife.07467.018
+Shortfall was determined by estimating, based on total VLRB frequency, how many amino acids would be there if the amino acid distribution was even throughout the VLRB.

 The universality of Ig and VLRB antigenicity and immunogenicity illuminated by our findings provides strong support for the utility of animal models for understanding human Ab responses to vaccines and other medically relevant immunogens.
 Perhaps, when it comes to Ab responses, neither mice nor lamprey lie, after all.

 ## Materials and methods

-## Antibodies
+### Antibodies

 We used the following Abs for ELISA and immunoblot experiments: 1:3000 mouse α-HA1 mAb, CM1 (Magadan et al., 2013); 1:2000 α-M1, M2-1C6, anti-Mouse recognizes 9 kDa N-terminal fragment (Yewdell et al., 1981); 1:3000 α-NP C-Terminal rabbit polyclonal 2364, 487–498; 1:10,000 α-NP HB-65 (Yewdell et al., 1981); 1:3000 α-NA C-Terminal anti-Rabbit polyclonal (Dolan et al., 2010); 1:2500 mouse α-lamprey VLRB 4C4; 1:100 C179 α-HA Stem anti-Mouse mAb (Takara); α-HA stem anti Human 3A01 and SFV005 2G02 g02; 1:5000 Donkey α-Mouse IRDye 800 nm (Li-Cor); 1:5000 Donkey anti-Rabbit IRDye 680 nm (Li-Cor); 1:5000 Mouse α-Flag M2 (Sigma); 1:2000 α-Mouse Kappa-HRP (Southern Bioscience); 1:2000 α-Rabbit Kappa-HRP (Jackson); 1:2000 α-Human-HRP (Jackson); and 1:2000 α-Guinea Pig-HRP (Jackson).

-## Virus preparation and purification
+### Virus preparation and purification

 Viruses B/Lee, A/HK/68 (HK), A/PR8/MCa (PR8), X31 (HK HA and NA, PR8 background), J1 (HK HA, PR8 background), and P50 (PR8 HA, HK background) were grown by pipetting 250 TCID50 viral units diluted in 50 µl 0.1% BSS/BSA into 10-day-old eggs.
 We collected allantoic fluid after 48 hr, clarified at 3000 RPM for 20 min, and pelleted virus through 20% sucrose by centrifuging for 2 hr at 26,000×g.
 We incubated pellets overnight in 2 ml PBS with calcium and magnesium (PBS++) and purified by centrifuging virus on a discontinuous 15–60% sucrose gradient, collecting virus at the interface, and pelleting 34,000×g for 2 hr.
 After resuspending the pellet in 500 µl PBS++ overnight, we completely inactivated viral infectivity (as determined by adding to MDCK cells) by exposing for 20 min to 254 nm light at 2.4 mW/cm2, and sterilized virus by passing through a 0.22-µm PDVF filter (Millipore).
 We measured total viral protein with the DC Protein Assay (Bio-Rad).
 We fractionated purified viruses by incubating 250 μl purified virus with 250 μl 15% octyl-β-glucoside.
 After pipetting until the opalescent solution became clear, we added 50 μl 10% NP-40and pipetted further before adding 950 μl PBS++.
 We centrifuged virus at 50,000×g for 2 hr at 4°C, collected the top 1 ml and removed detergents with detergent removal spin column (Pierce).
 We resuspended the pellet (cores) in 1 ml PBS++, repelleted and sonicated cores into PBS ++.

-## Immunizations
+### Immunizations

 Lamprey larvae (Petromyzon marinus) captured from the wild by commercial fishermen (Lamprey Services, MI) were housed in sand-lined aquariums maintained at 16–18°C using a water chiller and fed brewer's yeast.
 The lampreys were immunized three times by intracoelomic cavity injections spaced 2–3 weeks apart containing ∼10 µg virus diluted in 30 µl of 0.67× PBS (to match lamprey tonicity).
 2 weeks after final immunization, ∼200 µl lamprey plasma was collected in 300 µl of 30 mM EDTA, an anticoagulant and stored at 4°C in 20 mM MOPS pH 7.2 buffer and 0.025% sodium azide to prevent microbial growth.
 Plasma was also collected from non-immunized lampreys to serve as naïve controls.
 Leukocytes were harvested from the blood of each animal by collecting cells at the interface of a 55% Percoll gradient and banked in RNAlater (Qiagen) for future characterization.
 Guinea pigs and mice were immunized with an intramuscular injection of ∼10 μg virus in 25–50 μl PBS and boosted 2 weeks later.
 Serum was collected 2 weeks after the boost.
 Mouse and guinea pig studies were approved by and performed in accordance with the Animal Care and Use Committee of the National Institute of Allergy and Infectious Diseases.

-## ELISAs
+### ELISAs

 We incubated purified IAV (∼0.05 µg per well in 100 µl PBS++), purified A/WSN/33 NP (Ye et al., 2013) generously provided by Dr Yizhi Jane Tao and Dr Yukimatsu Toh at Rice University (100 nmol/well), or purified matrix protein (Oxford and Schild, 1976) (4 nmol/well) in Immulon 4HBX 96 well plates for 12 hr to 7 days at 4°C on an orbital shaker (all incubations were similarly shaken).
 Just before using, we washed plates 3× with PBS + 0.05% Tween-20 (PBST).
 We then incubated 100 µl diluted primary sera for 1 hr at 4°C, washed with PBST, and for lamprey plasma, incubated with 100 µl 4.4 nM mouse anti-VLR 4C4 mAb for 1 hr at 4°C. After washing 3× with PBST, we incubated wells with 100 µl 1:2000 HRP anti-mouse κ chain (Southern Biotech) in PBS++ 1 hr at 4°C, washed 3× with PBST and added 100 µl/well SureBlue Peroxidase Substrate (KPL).
 After 5 min at room temperature, we inactivated HRP with 50 µl/well 1 M HCl.
 And measured absorbance at 450 nm.
 The absorbance data was graphed and fit to Hill Equation using PRISM software.
 For competition ELISA, we first incubated wells with competing Ig or VLRB for 1 hr at 4°C, and then added mouse mAbs as supernatants or purified Fab fragments at a concentration equivalent to the Igs' EC65 binding.
 Data was fit to a Hill Equation from which the IC75 was calculated in PRISM.
 After an hour at 4°C, we washed the plates, and developed with anti-mouse HRP Ig and peroxidase substrate, as described above.

-## Protein gels and immunoblotting
+### Protein gels and immunoblotting

 We mixed purified IAV (0.5–4 µg protein) with 4× NuPage loading buffer (Invitrogen), with or without 4 mM DTT, and boiled for 15 min at 96°C. We electrophoresed samples with SeeBlue Plus2 ladder on 4–12% Bis-Tris Gels (Invitrogen) at 180 V for 90 min.
 To visualize proteins, we fixed gels for 10 min with 10 ml 10% acetic acid and 50% methanol, shaking at RT.
 After removing fixative we added 10 ml GelCode stain (Pierce) and shook for 30 min at room temperature, then destained the gels with water overnight.
 For immunoblotting, we transferred proteins from gels to PVDF membranes with the iBLOT at P3 setting for 7 min.
 We blocked membranes for 1 hr at room temperature with either 10% BSA in water for blots probed with lamprey plasma or with StartingBlock for mouse Abs (Thermo).
 After incubating with primary Ig or VLRB 1 hr at room temperature, washing 5× for 5 min each in TBST (10 mM Tris, 150 mM NaCl, 0.1% Tween-20), we added secondary and tertiary Ig, repeating the washing step after each incubation.
 We imaged blots on a Li-Cor Odyssey.

-## Plasmid transfection and flow cytometry
+### Plasmid transfection and flow cytometry

 We transfected HeLa cells using Lipofectamine LTX (Life Technologies) with PR8 proteins HA, NA, M, NP, or NS1 in a pDZ vector and cultured for 24 hr.
 To enable Ig or VLRB access to internal proteins, we fixed and permeabilized NP, NS1, and M transfected cells with FoxP3 buffer (eBiosciences).
 We stained all cells with appropriate dye-labeled Ig, mouse sera, or lamprey plasma and analyzed samples using a LSR II flow cytometer and fitted data to a one-site binding hyperbola model using PRISM software.

-## Ab functional inhibition assays
+### Ab functional inhibition assays

 For HI, we treated lamprey plasma for 56°C for 30 min and incubated with four HAU PR8 before adding human O+ erythrocytes.
 For neutralization, we cultured MDCK cells (350k) in 24-well plates overnight.
 The next day we added PR8 at a MOI of 0.07 in the presence of either H17-L2 (anti HA mAb) or control 1.2F4 against influenza B, or lamprey plasma, animal L9 vs naïve plasma diluted in 0.1% BSS/BSA.
 After 1 hr incubation, we removed the supernatant and replaced with complete media.
 After 7 more hours, we trypsinized cells, fixed and permeabilized cells with FoxP3 Buffer and stained with anti-HA and anti-NP mAbs, then analyzed cells with a LSR II flow cytometer.
 Single cells positive for either HA or NP by flow cytometry were considered infected.
 Data were fitted to a variable dose-response curve and the best-fit infectious dose 50 (ID50) calculated using PRISM software.